jeffblackadar/sensation/paradata.md

     4. Created a shapefile of points, including metadata from a historical map.
     5. Programmed a function to transfer the points from the historical map to the user’s location.
     6. Programmed a function to read the shapefile of points and generate instructions to make the map.
-    7. Repeated steps d-f for polygons to represent the landscape.
+    7. Repeated steps 4-6 for polygons to represent the landscape.
     8. Added custom icons and some sound files
     9. Tested and refined the process.
     10. Documented instructions for installation as well as: